osioalberto/PowerEnJoy/DD/ArchitecturalDesign.md

 ### Security

-  Passwords are not stored in plain text, but are hashed and salted with strong cryptographic functions.
+  * Passwords are not stored in plain text, but are hashed and salted with strong cryptographic functions.

-  Payments security is granted by the external system for payments processing.
+  * Payments security is granted by the external system for payments processing.
+  * Remote communications are carried out using TLS.

 ### Service providers

 #### Maps generation and address translation
-The system uses _Google Maps (https://maps.google.it)_ to carry out map rendering and address translation (into geographical coordinates) in a reliable, well-known and well-tested way.
+The system uses _Google Maps (https://maps.google.com)_ to carry out map rendering and address translation (into geographical coordinates) in a reliable, well-known and well-tested way.
 Moreover, this can save the huge cost of the implementation of a new system and of the collection of data.

 #### Driving licence validation
 The system uses _Il portale dell'automobilista (www.ilportaledellautomobilista.it)_ for validating the driving licence numbers.
 This was the only feasible solution to have access to a updated data source.